Shopify/shopify_transporter/sample_scripts/third_party_platform_exporting/magento/v1.9/soap_api/README.md

 Depending on how many objects are being extracted, there may be an initial delay while the collection of objects is being fetched before they are displayed to the console output.

-For 50, 000 objects it could take up to 5-10 minutes before the JSON data starts to be displayed.
+For 50, 000 objects it could take up to 5-10 minutes before the script starts to print out it's status.
+While the script is running, the key ID of each object will be printed to your console on stderr.
+Once all the objects have been exported then the entirety of the JSON data will be printed to stdout.
+See below about redirecting just the JSON data to a file.

 ## Redirecting into a file